tonyduan/hte-prediction-rcts/README.md

 #### X-learner with random forests

-R code for the X-learner [1] with random forest base learners can be found in `lib/xlearner-rf.R`.
+R code to train the X-learner [1] with random forest base learners can be found in `lib/xlearner-rf.R`.
 By default, it makes out-of-bag predictions, though this can be modified by changing the `predict_oob` flag.